goldshay135/FDoser/README.md

 # FLooder v0.0.3 (@goldshay135)

-FDoser is a fast dos tool
+FLooder is a fast dos tool

 ## How to use
   git clone https://github.com/goldshay135/FLooder.git <br />